VinceNolan999/ms2-surfs-up-ireland/README.md

  #### New user Goals

-- Be able to find out more about Nicola.
+- Be able to find out more about Nicola

 - Be able to see pictures of Nicola.